Amenia, New York

 Troutbeck lends itself to a relaxing break, with a Library, Living room, Sun Room with pool table and a cosy bar.
 Outside, the pool and loungers call for lazy days with just a book and good company, with perhaps an occasional walk through the extensive grounds.
 Meals are served in the convivial atmosphere of the farm-to-table restaurant, while locally distilled spirits feature heavily in the elegant bar.
 Breakfast in bed and picnic lunches can be arranged on request.

 Should you be tempted from the hotel, the area around Troutbeck offers much in the way of outdoor activities, with 5,000 acres of wilderness to explore on horseback, hiking, kayaking or skiing.
-The Wassaic Project, a local artist community is leading a cultural revival in the area, while a number of literary, music and theater festivals take place across the region, from Tanglewood to Kent Presents.
-For a more highbrow experience, Tanglewood is 47 miles away, Music Mountain is 25 miles, and children will love the retro novelty of the local drive-in movie theater.
+The Wassaic Project, a local artist community is leading a cultural revival in the area, while a number of literary, music and theatre festivals take place across the region, from Tanglewood to Kent Presents.
+For a more highbrow experience, Tanglewood is 47 miles away, Music Mountain is 25 miles, and children will love the retro novelty of the local drive-in movie theatre.

 Location & directions